bbalage/JSCanvasGameCourse/docs/lesson2.md

 - x, y: the initial position of the tank.
 - w, h: width and height of the tank.
 - rotation: rotation in degrees.
-- speed: how far does one step change the tank's position.
+- speed: how much does one step change the tank's position.
 - rotationSpeed: how many degrees does one turn movement rotate the tank.
-- spriteName: least obvious... we don't store the image with the tank, because multiple tanks could have the same image; this is why we store only the name of the image, and the image is elsewhere in associative table, accessible by name.
+- spriteName: least obvious... we don't store the image with the tank, because multiple tanks could have the same image; this is why we store only the name of the image, and put the image elsewhere in an associative table, accessible by name.

 There are two other things the tank needs to be able to do (currently): move and rotate.
 Both get a function inside the class.
 Paste the following: